 ii.
 The deterministic reserves for that group of policies as reported.

 c.
-Impact of Implicit Margins – For purposes of the disclosures required in 11.a and 11.b above:
+Impact of Implicit Margins – For purposes of the disclosures required in 11a and 11b above:

 i.
 If the company believes the method used to determine anticipated experience mortality assumptions includes an implicit margin, the company can adjust the anticipated experience assumptions to remove this implicit margin.
 For example, to the extent the company expects mortality improvement after the valuation date, any such mortality improvement is an implicit margin and, therefore, is an acceptable adjustment to the anticipated experience assumptions for this reporting purpose only.
 If any such adjustment is made, the company shall document the rationale and method used to determine the anticipated experience assumption.